-Employment incentive services are designed to help individuals/families transition from public assistance to employment or provide relief to individuals as individuals move from entry-level/lower wage positions into higher paying positions.
-Employment incentives are designed to mirror employment benefits offered by many companies in an effort to reduce employee stress and offset unforeseen costs associated with being employed such as uniform and/or tool purchases required for the job.
-Individuals who meet initial eligibility for the Richland County Employment Incentive Program may receive EIP services for up to a 12-month period, contingent upon the continuation of employment.
+Employer subsidy services are designed to help employers assist individuals as they move from entrylevel/lower wage positions into higher paying positions.
+Employer subsidies are designed to enable employers to offer incentives to reduce employee stress by offsetting the cost of employee-based services/programs.
+Individuals who meet initial eligibility for the Richland County Employer Subsidy Program may receive ESP services for up to a consecutive 12-month period, contingent upon the continuation of employment.

-Richland County Employment Incentive Program services will include the following:
+Richland County Employer Subsidy Program services will include the following: